 Modeling behavior that the child can pick up on naturally is something we do every day.
 We model how to use good manners, how to look both ways before crossing the street, how to do household chores, even how to be safe and responsible gun owners.
 You can demonstrate safe behavior for the emergency action plan and reduce the scary conversations.

-The discussion of emergency preparedness must be honest from your heart and your intentions as a family.
+The discussion of emergency planning must be honest from your heart and your intentions as a family.

 1. Focus.
 If too many topics are under discussion, the child may get lost in the maze.
 Try to keep the discussion short and sweet., though discussion on related items is definitely acceptable.